brenobaptista/blog/src/posts/passing-data-through-react-context-api.md

 The provider needs to exist as a wrapper around the parent component (or container).
 You can add it to `App.js` or any other parent.
 In our case, we're gonna add it to a file called `HighComponent.js`, which will render our consumers.

 But remember that in your real-world website the provider will provide access to the data to all child, grandchild, great-grandchild and so on.
-BTW, you provide context the same way both for class and functional components.
+By the way, you provide context the same way both for class and functional components.

 `src/components/HighComponent.js`